NGC 602, a young star cluster in the Small Magellanic Cloud (one of our satellite galaxies). Courtesy of James Webb: https://flic.kr/p/2qpDJJQ

 Educational Workshops

-Hands-on sessions covering telescope setup, astrophotography, star charts, and identifying constellations.
+Hands-on sessions cover telescope setup, astro-photography, star charts, and constellation identification.

-Whether you’re new to astronomy or a seasoned stargazer, our events are welcoming, informative, and fun for all levels.
+New to astronomy or seasoned stargazer.
+Our events are welcoming, informative, and fun for all levels.

 Regular Star Parties